Thinking About Becoming a PA?

 Application Process

-There are many steps and requirements to apply to PA programs, which include an entrance exam, personal statement, and letters of recommendation.
+There are many steps and requirements to apply to PA programs, which include a personal statement, letters of recommendation, and may include an entrance exam.
 Pay close attention to the instruction manual for the centralized application service and requirements for individual programs.
 Meet with a Health Professions advisor to make sure you’re on track.

 Application Timeline